goexts/gpkg/README.md

 # GPKG

-GPKG is a golang Generic Package
+GPKG is a golang Generic Package.
+This package can be used just like the base package.

 ## xsync.Map is a golang sync.Map with generic key and value. ##
 ### Benchmark xsync.Map ###